Hello, and welcome to this Android development tutorial. This is part one on how to make a file manager application.

-We go back to final string item right here and we will say holder.info.setText.
-Here we were actually updating the text of the item and this will be item.
-This is all that we need really in this adapter.
+We’re returning to the final string of items right here and we will tell holder.info.setText.
+Here we are updating the text of the item and this will be the item.
+This is all we really need for this adapter.

 We don’t really need anything else.
 If we need something else we’ll do it later.
 We will create programmatically a ListView and update the information of the ArrayList.

 To do this we will say List<Strings> and say example because I’ll just call it example right now and this will be new ArrayList().
-Now, we will create a for loop in order for us to fill the array list just for testing purposes.
+We will now create a for loops in order for us to fill out the array list just for testing purposes.
 To test if everything is okay.
 So int i = 0: i <100; i++.
-Here we will add a string.
+We will add a string.
 We will add a string.value(i).
 As simple as this.

-Oh, because we are not adding the stuff to the parameters to the adapter.
-We fill this string array list but we still didn’t send that to the text adapter.
-So we say textAdapter1.setData and we’ll set data to example.
+Oh, because we are not adding stuff to the parameters of the adapter.
+We filled out this string array list but we still didn’t send that to the text adapter.
+So we say textAdapter1.setData and we’ll set data for example.

 It should work.
-So we run the app again.
-We wait for the compilation to end and we have an error.
+So we ran the app again.
+We are waiting for the compilation to end and we have an error.
 What’s going on?
 We will see.
 Maybe we typed something incorrectly right here.
-We forgot to add a false thing right here which is attached to root.
+We forgot to add a false thing right here which is attached to the root.
 So after the parent we pass an extra parameter which is false.

 Now we will hopefully run again and this time it will work.
 We’re running it and yes, this time it works.
 As you can see right here we start from zero to 1,2,3,4,5,6,7,8,9, all the way down to 99 I think because we started the counter from 0.
 So 99.
-There you can see that we have our ListView working really, really fine.
+You can see that we have our ListView work really, really fine.

 Part Three Of How To Create A File Monitor App For Android.